perezite/o2-pong-old/README.md

-# o2-pong
-Ping with a simple c!! game library created alongside
+Proof of concept for creating a game library alongside the actual game itself